timescale/docs/timescaledb/how-to-guides/skipscan.md

 </highlight>

-SkipScan is an optimization for queries of the form `SELECT DISTINCT ON
-<column>`.
-Conceptually, SkipScan is a regular IndexScan that skips across an
-index looking for the next value that is greater than the current value.
+SkipScan is an optimization for queries of the form `SELECT DISTINCT ON column_name`.
+Conceptually, SkipScan is a regular IndexScan that skips across an index looking for the next value that is greater than the current value.

 When you use a query with SkipScan, the `EXPLAIN` output includes a new node